AppleGamer22/applegamer22.github.io/content/posts/monsec/index.md

 ![Newly-registered MonSec Members Try Lock-picking](oweek2_2023s1.jpg "Newly-registered MonSec Members Try Lock-picking")

+We featured a several guest speakers that showcased our shared passion for cyber-security and the curiosity that it entails.

 ![Digital Forensics & Incident Response Workshop](dfir_workshop2.jpg "Digital Forensics & Incident Response Workshop")

+Due to Elias graduating in semester 1, we had to elect a new vice-president, and to fill a vacant sponsorship officer position.
+We enthusiastically welcomed Sarah as VP and Oscar as sponsorship officer.

 ![MonSec's 2023 Ordinary General Meeting](ogm_2023.jpg "MonSec's 2023 Ordinary General Meeting")

+On a more personal note, during this semester I ran a [beginner-level workshop](https://youtu.be/WXTVsIHrAKM) about one of my favourite topics, the Linux command-line interface and how to use it's user permission system.

 ## 2023 Semester 2
 [^2]

 ![The MonSec Team at The 2023S2 Orientation Festival](ofest_2023s2.jpg "The MonSec Team at The 2023S2 Orientation Festival")

+During this semester I ran 2 workshops about [reverse-engineering (2nd iteration)](https://youtu.be/pCxelNdDQvM) and about [reverse shells](https://youtu.be/xLVxnu9vgos).

 ![My Reverse Shell Workshop](reverse_shell_2023s2.jpg "My Reverse Shell Workshop")